inbzar/docs/apps/docs/content/modules/customers/customer-groups.md

 ---
-description: 'Learn what Customer Groups are and how they can be used in the Medusa backend.
+description: 'Learn what Customer Groups are and how they can be used in the InBzar backend.
 Customer Groups allow to combine customers with similar attributes into a single group.'
 ---

 # Customer Groups

-In this document, you’ll learn about Customer Groups and how they can be used in Medusa.
+In this document, you’ll learn about Customer Groups and how they can be used in InBzar.

 ## Introduction